When do I need to move to adult health care?

 service?

-services you will have already begun attending part of your appointments without your parent/carer by your side.
+services you will have already begun attending part of your appointments on your own.
 Attending solo appointments at your paediatric service will make it a lot easier to attend solo appointments at the adult service.

 How do I become more independent?

-to independence are; begin solo appointments, start booking your appointments by yourself, fill in your own prescriptions, and apply for your own Medicare card.
-All these suggestions are small but significant first steps but make sure you discuss them with your
+to independence are; start having some of your appointments on your own, start booking your appointments by yourself, fill in your own prescriptions, and apply for your own Medicare card (from age 15).
+Check out our

 Independence: taking control of your health care page for more tips and tricks.